LeCAD-PEG/SOLPS-GUI/README.md

     rm ${HOME}/Library/Preferences/com.iter.solps-gui.plist
     killall -u $USER cfprefsd

-## Building on RHEL6 clusters
-Some RHEL6 clusters lack full XCB devel support and for that we recommend the following option to building pyqt:

-    USE_QT_XCB=YES ./build-pyqt.sh

 ## Building Qt (using build-pyqt.sh or build-paraview.sh) on debian stretch (9)
 Older versions of Qt ( < 5.9.0) do not support OpenSSL-1.1.0, which is the only available package for debian stretch to get via command: